-Shared hosting is the most common and budget friendly hosting.
+Shared hosting is the most common and budget-friendly hosting.
 It is best for small businesses and blogs.
-To provide good services to all the customers, shared hosting company sets various limits.
+To provide good services to all the customers, a shared hosting company sets various limits.

-Although shared hosting is relatively cheaper than other hosting plans.
-Shared WordPress hosting is suitable for 10,000 to 1,00,000 page views per month.
+Although shared hosting is cheaper than other hosting plans, shared WordPress hosting is suitable for monthly 10,000 to 1,00,000 page views.

-Still, some companies provide incredibly good services.
+Still, some companies provide excellent services.
 They offer fast data centers with high bandwidth.
-Even though shared hosting is suggested for small blogs/businesses.
-If managed properly with good customization it can handle a decent amount of traffic.
+Even though shared hosting is suggested for small blogs/businesses, it can handle a decent amount of traffic if appropriately managed with good customization.

 In such cases, the database has to cancel the requests whenever the traffic is high.
-That’s why choosing the right hosting is very important for high traffic.
+That’s why choosing the right hosting is very important for increased traffic.

 Managed WordPress Hosting

-Managed hosting is much faster, more secure, and more reliable than shared hosting.
+Managed hosting is faster, more secure, and more reliable than shared hosting.

-In all the other types of hosting you have to manage everything on your own.
+In all the other types of hosting, you have to manage everything on your own.
 For example, you have to create backups regularly on your own.
-While managed WordPress hosting lets you focus right on your work.
+At the same time, managed WordPress hosting lets you focus on your work.

-The rest of the things will be managed by the hosting company on your behalf.
+The hosting company will manage the rest of the things on your behalf.
 This is why managed WordPress hosting is the best hosting for most people.